nd7141/nd7141.github.io/_pages/cv.md

   * Developed internal Data Science python and R packages that are used by 50+ business, product, and data analysts.

 * Software Engineer Intern, SAP (2015)
-    * Developed a hand recognition prototype
+    * Developed a hand recognition prototype.

 * Software Engineer, Karfidov Lab (2014)
     * Designed and built website [karfidovlab.ru](karfidovlab.ru).
 Worked with Javascript, node.js, Heroku.